velozo-oliveira/house_rocket/README.md

 **Hypothesis 06**: The MoM (Month over Month) growth of the price of the properties with 3 bathrooms is 15%.
 **False**: The average price of the properties is higher between March and July.

+## 7. Business Results
+As per requested by the CEO of House Rocket, two reports were created to help the business team to make decisions.
+The Recommandation Report indicates which properties the company should invest on.
+The Sales Price Report suggests the best price to sell each property in the future considering the location and seasonality.

+A total of 3844 properties presented a buying price bellow the median of their zip code, and therefore were suggested as potential good buys.

+The sale price was calculated for two situations:
+1 - If the purchase price is greater than the area median price plus the effect of the season, then the sale price will be equal to the purchase price plus 10%.
+2 - If the purchase price is lower than the area median price plus the effect of the season, then the sale price will be equal to the purchase price plus 30%.

 ## 8. Next Steps